+[TSB NOTE – Revision 1 to this Contribution was revised after the meeting to reflect the request from Member States to be added to the Source.
+There are no other changes to the content of the Contribution.]

 Introduction

 Today, in ITU Recommendations, as well as in Resolutions of the Plenipotentiary Conference (PP), the World Telecommunication Standardization Assembly (WTSA), the Radiocommunication Assembly (RA), the World Telecommunication Development Conference (WTDC), when indicating references to other Recommendations/Resolutions, always after the title of the Recommendation/Resolution indicates the date (year) when the referenced Recommendation/Resolution was approved.
 This procedure is prescribed in the Guide to Authors for the Development of ITU-T Recommendations.
 This arrangement makes it easier to search for information using references when you need to find the document that was the basis for the Recommendation/Resolution.